capital market

 the result of strong regional economic

-and increased corporate profits
+growth and increased corporate profits

 on the back of high commodity prices.